Team-Dynamic-Niobium/MousePass/README.md

 ## How to run the file

 Simply download the zip file into an empty directory and build "mousepass.java" using your IDE of choice.
+To run the machine learning model, first install tensorflow, python 2.7, pip, and venv inside of the MousePass directory.